 Two staff members participated in a SPC-WCPFC sponsored workshop on the implementation of a framework for data collection on FAD stranding events.
-Arrangements are being made to present this WCPO initiative in the 2023 FAD WG meeting.
+This WCPO initiative was presented at the 2023 FAD WG meeting.

-In despite to repeated notices to encourage stakeholders to participate in the survey, the response has been poor.
+Despite repeated notices to encourage stakeholders to participate in the survey, the response has been poor.

-Pandemic conditions have not allowed in-person meetings which in the opinion of the staff is necessary to foster discussion.
+Pandemic conditions have not allowed in-person meetings, which in the opinion of the staff is necessary to foster discussion.
+However, the staff will participate in a WWF-ISSF-TUNACONS organized workshop on designing effective FAD recovery programs, planned for May 2024.